-Victoria Fall's offers a range of activities including swimming in the famous Devil’s Pool, white-water rafting, kayaking, bungee jumping, zip lining, plus safari experiences in the nearby national parks and sunset boat cruises on the upper stretches of the Zambezi River, Victoria Falls is a fantastic destination which can easily be included in your African adventure holiday.
+There are limitless adventure activities at Victoria Falls, including swimming in the famous Devil’s Pool, white water rafting, kayaking, bungee jumping, ziplining, plus safari experiences in the nearby national parks and sunset boat cruises on the upper stretches of the Zambezi River.

 Planning for high & low water levels

-If there’s specific activities or experiences that you want to enjoy during a visit to Victoria Falls you’ll need to choose the right time of year to travel.
-As a general rule, activities on the Zambezi River are best when water levels are low, otherwise the current is too strong, whilst activities on land or in the air are best when water levels are high as you’ll have spectacular views.
+If there are specific activities or experiences that you want to enjoy during a visit to Victoria Falls, you’ll need to choose the right time of year to travel.
+As a general rule, activities on the Zambezi River are best when water levels are low, otherwise the current is too strong, whilst activities on land or in the air are best when water levels are high as you’ll be treated to the most spectacular views.

 December, January, February and March

 December to March is the height of the rainy summer season.
-The weather tends to be hot and humid - daytime temperatures can exceed 30°C. You can expect dramatic thunderstorms in the afternoons, and even continuous days of rain.
+The weather tends to be hot and humid, as daytime temperatures can exceed a steamy 30 degrees Celsius.
+You can expect dramatic thunderstorms in the afternoons and even continuous days of rain.

-The water levels of the Zambezi are typically low in December, however the river steadily swells from January to March as the rain water flows down from further upstream.
+The water levels of the Zambezi are typically low in December, however the river steadily swells from January to March as the rainwater flows down from further upstream.
 Victoria Falls is impressive during these months (particularly from February onwards), however you won’t be able to visit Livingstone Island or swim in the Devil’s Pool at this time of year (swimming in Devil's Pool is only permitted between mid-August and mid-January when the water levels are low).
-The rapids at this time of year might be too dangerous for some other river based activities such as white-water rafting and kayaking.
+The rapids at this time of year might be too dangerous for some river-based activities, such as white water rafting and kayaking.

 This is a great time of year to enjoy a sunset boat cruise on the upper stretches of the Zambezi River above Victoria Falls.
-River cruises are a year round activity, however from December to March there’s often spectacular sunsets which you can enjoy from your boat.
+River cruises are a year-round activity, however December to March bring spectacular sunsets, which you can enjoy from your boat.

 April, May and June

-Temperatures during April, May and June are typically warm and pleasant, averaging 25-32 °C during the day, although it will start to feel chilly in the mornings and evenings by May and June.
+Temperatures during April, May and June are typically warm and pleasant, averaging 25 to 32 degrees Celsius during the day, although it will start to feel chilly in the mornings and evenings by May and June.

-April sees the end of the rainy season and the start of the dry season which lasts until November.
-The recent rainfall means that the Zambezi River will be flowing strongly and Victoria Falls will be at its most powerful and dramatic.
+April sees the end of the rainy season and the start of the dry season, which lasts until November.
+The recent rainfall means that the Zambezi River will have a strong flow and Victoria Falls will be at its most powerful and dramatic.
 Although this is the start of the dry season, it is the height of the high water season.
-The white water rafting season is normally closed as the water levels are too high, and trips to Livingstone Island are not possible at this time.
+The white water rafting season is normally closed, as the water levels are too high, whilst trips to Livingstone Island are not possible at this time.

-Although the volume of spray can restrict views of the falls from the ground, the high water season is a fantastic time of year to experience a helicopter flight over Victoria Falls and Batoka Gorge as you’ll have dramatic views of the thundering falls, and you might be lucky enough to see brilliant rainbows on sunny days.
+Although the volume of spray can restrict views of the falls from the ground, the high water season is a fantastic time of year to experience a helicopter flight over Victoria Falls and Batoka Gorge, as you’ll have dramatic views of the thundering falls and you might be lucky enough to see brilliant rainbows created by the spray on sunny days.

 July and August

 This is peak tourist season at Victoria Falls.
-It is the winter, however you can expect dry, sunny weather with pleasant daytime temperatures between 20-30°C. It can get quite chilly at night, so we recommend that you pack some warm clothes.
+It is the winter, however you can expect dry, sunny weather with pleasant daytime temperatures between 20 to 30 degrees Celsius.
+The region can get quite chilly at night, so we recommend that you pack some warm clothes.

 The water levels of the Zambezi River begin to drop and the reduced spray means that you’ll have excellent visibility of Victoria Falls.
-At this time of year it is possible to take a two hour tour to Livingstone Island, located in the middle of the Zambezi River on the edge of Victoria Falls.
-You can only visit Livingstone Island when the water levels of the Zambezi River are low enough to allow safe access – this is usually from late June to early March.
+At this time of year, it is possible to take a two-hour tour to Livingstone Island, located in the middle of the Zambezi River on the edge of Victoria Falls.
+You can only visit Livingstone Island when the water levels of the Zambezi River are low enough to allow safe access and this is usually only from late June to early March.

 September, October and November

-Temperatures rise again from September to November - averaging 30-35°C during the day and often exceeding 40°C. The weather is typically dry in September and October, however you may experience a downpour in mid or late November as the summer approaches.
+Temperatures rise again from September to November, averaging 30 to 35 degrees Celsius during the day and often exceeding 40 degrees.
+The weather is typically dry in September and October, however you may experience a downpour in mid or late November as the summer approaches.

 This is the end of the dry season and the falls are at their lowest level.
 You’ll still have breathtaking views of Victoria Falls from the Zimbabwe side, but on the Zambian side it can be rather disappointing.
 The Eastern Cataract in Zambia often becomes exposed due to low water levels.

-It is possible to visit Livingstone Island at this time of year.
-From the island you can swim a short distance upstream and take a dip in the Devil’s Pool - a deep natural pool that has been created by thousands of years of erosion.
-Swimming here is safe as there’s a rock ledge on the lip of the falls, where the water is only a few centimetres deep, and this natural barrier allows you to plunge into the deep pool without getting swept over the edge.
-Swimming in the Devil's Pool is only possible when the water levels of Zambezi River are low - usually between mid-August and mid-January.
+However, it is possible to visit Livingstone Island at this time of year.
+From the island, you can swim a short distance upstream and take a dip in the Devil’s Pool, a deep natural pool created by thousands of years of erosion.
+Swimming here is safe as there’s a rock ledge on the lip of the falls, where the water is only a few centimetres deep - this natural barrier allows you to plunge into the deep pool without getting swept over the edge.
+Swimming in the Devil's Pool is only possible when the water levels of Zambezi River are low, usually between mid-August and mid-January.

-September-October is the end of the dry season and it’s an excellent time for game viewing in Hwange National Park in Zimbabwe and Chobe National Park in Botswana.
-Both parks are less than a two hour drive from Victoria Falls, making them perfect day trip options for those who wish to include a safari experience in their itinerary.
-The dry weather at this time of year means that the vegetation is sparse making it easier to spot wildlife than during the wet summer months, plus a lack of water forces animals to congregate by waterholes making their movements more predictable.
+September to October is the end of the dry season and it’s an excellent time for game viewing in Hwange National Park in Zimbabwe and Chobe National Park in Botswana.
+Both parks are less than a two-hour drive from Victoria Falls, making them perfect day trip options for those who wish to include a safari experience in their itinerary.
+The dry weather at this time of year means that the vegetation is sparse, making it easier to spot wildlife than during the wet summer months, plus a lack of water forces animals to congregate by waterholes making their movements more predictable.

 Combining your Victoria Falls holiday

-You’ll then cross into Botswana for a safari in the famous Chobe Game Reserve, and then you’ll drive into Zimbabwe where you can enjoy adventure activities and exciting experiences in the Victoria Falls area.
-This holiday can be tailored to suit your personal preferences and you can certainly spend more time at Victoria Falls if you want.
+You’ll then cross into Botswana for a safari in the famous Chobe Game Reserve and then you’ll drive into Zimbabwe, where you can enjoy adventure activities and exciting experiences in the Victoria Falls area.
+This holiday can be tailor made to suit your personal preferences and you can certainly spend more time at Victoria Falls if you wish.

-Victoria Falls can also be combined with a South Africa tailor-made holiday, and with daily direct flights between Johannesburg (JNB) and Victoria Falls (VFA) this is a fantastic option for those who would like to experience a classic safari in Kruger National Park and the majestic Victoria Falls.
+Victoria Falls can also be combined with a South Africa tailor made holiday, as there are daily direct flights between Johannesburg (JNB) and Victoria Falls (VFA).
+This is a fantastic option for those who would like to experience a classic safari in Kruger National Park combined with viewings of the majestic Victoria Falls.
 Take a look at our Cape Town, Kruger and Victoria Falls holiday for inspiration.